notwaldorf/picasso/README.md

 I think the choice is clear.

 ## How to get it
-You can install the extension from the Chrome Web Store, or install it locally as an unpacked extension:
+🛍 Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/picasso-a-google-calendar/ngodfeghffipflmlaehgbklfhkfnklbd).

+📦 Install the extension locally as an unpacked extension:
  1. Clone this repo somewhere
  1. Go to `chrome://extensions`
  1. Make sure the `Developer mode` checkbox is checked